Whitebowfr/PCBSGraph/README.md

 And you can also click on the legend label to show different datasets. (for example, clicking on Frequency will show/hide the frequency bar)

+To use the offline version, download the file here : https://raw.githubusercontent.com/Whitebowfr/PCBSGraph/gh-pages/PCBSGraph_offline.html

 To do :
-- make a better interface (change colors, inputs, etc) (please help I don't have any ideas)
+- [ ] make a better interface (change colors, inputs, etc) (please help I don't have any ideas)
-- add storage, RAM, motherboards, cooling
+- [ ] add storage, RAM, motherboards, cooling
-- change where the data is stored (possibly to a server ?) so I can access it on each of my projects without having to store it in a gigantic var
+- [x] change where the data is stored (possibly to a server ?) so I can access it on each of my projects without having to store it in a gigantic var
-- add a compare system (with checkboxes ?)
+- [ ] add a compare system (with checkboxes ?)
-- add a second filter so we can combine and search more precisely
+- [x] add a second filter so we can combine and search more precisely
-- change the search system to, instead of showing only the parts, scroll to them (kind of like in the part ranking app) (maybe with a toggle checkbox ?)
+- [ ] change the search system to, instead of showing only the parts, scroll to them (kind of like in the part ranking app) (maybe with a toggle checkbox ?)
-- Probably one of the biggest changes : clicking on a cpu/motherboard/ram show a page (kind of like in the old shop app) where you can see detailed information and compatible ram/cpu/sockets
+- [ ] Probably one of the biggest changes : clicking on a cpu/motherboard/ram show a page (kind of like in the old shop app) where you can see detailed information and compatible ram/cpu/sockets (still WIP)